squeek502/ryanliptak.com/posts/zig-intro-to-check-all-allocation-failures.md

 From this, we can see a few things (starting from the top):

-- It printed some info from the `FailingAllocator` including a stack trace of the allocation that was made to fail (note: the stack trace reporting part [has not yet been merged](https://github.com/ziglang/zig/pull/11919)).
+- It printed some info from the `FailingAllocator` including a stack trace of the allocation that was made to fail (note: the stack trace reporting part [was only recently merged](https://github.com/ziglang/zig/pull/11919)).
 - The test failed with `error.MemoryLeakDetected` returned from `checkAllAllocationFailures`.
 - And finally, the `std.testing.allocator` that we passed as the backing allocator to `checkAllAllocationFailures` printed the memory address of the leaked allocation along with a stack trace of where the leaked memory was allocated.